-The Chairman of the Board is in regular contact with the Group CEO to support them in their duties and in the implementation of business strategy.
+The Chairman of the Board is in regular contact with the Group CEO to support them in their performance of their duties and their implementation of business strategy.
 The Board of Directors supervises Group Executive Management through structured reporting and controlling processes.
 The Board receives a comprehensive monthly written report on current business trends, financial results, market developments, emerging risks and other key events.
 The Group CEO also reports on the latest business trends and performance and all further issues of relevance to the Group at every Board meeting.

-The significant risks identified for the CPH Group as of the end of 2019 included the slowing of economic growth, the political and economic uncertainties deriving from the trade dispute between the USA and China, Swiss franc/euro currency trends and developments in paper prices.
-Actions have been defined to reduce these and other risks, and these are now being taken in close coordination with the strategic objectives of the Group and its three divisions.
+The significant risks identified for the CPH Group as of the end of 2021 included the COVID-19 pandemic and its impact on sales markets and demand, the changes to economic growth, political and economic uncertainties, Swiss franc/euro currency trends and paper price developments.
+Actions have been defined to reduce these and other risks, and such actions are being taken in close coordination with the strategic objectives of the Group and its three divisions.